BioinfOMICS/LipidSigR/README.md

 for constructing pathway activity network, lipid reaction network and GATOM network.

 If you need help starting the analysis, you can begin by reading our case example for two-group and multi-group data.
+(A full tutorial is currently being prepared.
+Please stay tuned for its release!)

 ## Citation
 <font size=3> You can cite the `LipidSigR` publication as follows: